ashejaz/project-4-predicting-CVD/README.md

 The features within the dataset were explored and visualised using PySpark, SparkSQL and Plotly.

-For each cardiovascular disease risk factor, the following visualisations were created:
+For each risk factor, the following visualisations were created:

 -
 -
 -